Mundrabilla

 Mundrabilla, Iron meteorite in Nullarbor Plain, Western Australia.

-Initial fragments were discovered by Harry Kent in 1911 during the Western Australian survey, with major masses found by geologists in 1966.
+Initial fragments were discovered in 1911 by Harry Kent during a geological survey, while larger accumulations were found by geologists in 1966.
+This later discovery helped scientists better understand and study the meteorite material.

 The Western Australian Museum maintains the largest fragment, making it accessible for scientific research and public education.